fuzzylogicxx/fuzzylogic/posts/2021-02-05-design-system-components-recipes-and-snowflakes-on-bradfrostcom.md

 linkTarget: "https://bradfrost.com/blog/post/design-system-components-recipes-and-snowflakes/"
 ---
 An excellent article from Brad Frost in which he gives us some vocabulary for separating context-agnostic components intended for maximal use from specific variants and one-offs.

-> This structure embraces the notion of composition (React talks about this a lot).
-In our design systems, our Card components are incredibly basic.
-They are basically boxes that have slots for a CardHeader, CardBody, and CardFooter.
 ---

 In light of some recent conversations at work, this was in equal measure interesting, reassuring, and thought-provoking.